-if the counterparty is a qualifying credit institution in accordance with the definition in A(2). - if the counterparty is a qualifying credit institution in accordance with the definition in A(2), 10%: - or otherwise 5% of the net fund assets. - The total value of the securities and money market instruments of issuers in which the Fund has invested more than 5% of its net assets must not exceed 40% of the value of its net assets.
-This restriction shall not apply to deposits and transactions in OTC derivatives with financial institutions which are subject to official oversight. - 3.
-Notwithstanding the individual limits laid down in B(1), the Fund shall not combine more than 20% of its net assets in a single body, in any of the following: - investments in securities or money market instruments issued by that body and/or deposits made with that body and/or - exposures arising from OTC derivative transactions undertaken with that body. - 4.
-The limit laid down in the first sentence of B(1) shall be raised to 35% if the securities or money market instruments are issued or guaranteed by a Member State, by its local authorities, by an OECD member country or by public international bodies to which one or more Member States belong. - 5.
+- The Fund is permitted to invest up to 10% of its net assets in securities or money market instruments from a single issuer.
+This limit does not affect the holding of liquid assets.
+The Fund may invest up to 20% of its net assets in investments in a single institution.
+This limit does not affect the holding of liquid assets either.
+The risk exposure to a counterparty in transactions of the Fund in OTC derivatives must not exceed the following: - if the counterparty is a qualifying credit institution in accordance with the definition in A(2) 10%; - otherwise, 5% of the net fund assets. - 2.
+The total value of the securities and money market instruments of issuers in which the Fund has invested more than 5% of its net assets cannot exceed 40% of the value of its net assets.
+This limit does not apply to deposits and OTC derivative transactions undertaken with financial institutions which are subject to prudential supervision. - 3.
+Irrespective of the single upper limits under B(1), the Fund is not permitted to invest more than 20% of its net assets in a combination of: - securities or money market instruments issued by that institution, and/or - deposits made with that body and/or - OTC derivatives acquired from that body. by this institution. - 4.
+The upper limit in the first sentence of B(1) is raised to 35% if the securities or money market instruments are issued or guaranteed by a Member State or its local bodies, an OECD Member State or public international bodies to which one or more Member States belong. - 5.
 The limit laid down in the first sentence of B(1) is raised to 25% if the debt instruments are issued by a credit institution that has its registered office in a Member State and is subject to particular public supervision based on legal provisions for the protection of the investors in these debt instruments.
-In particular, the income from the issue of these debt instruments must be invested, in compliance with the legal provisions, in assets which throughout the term of the debt instruments provide adequate cover for the liabilities resulting from them, and which are primarily intended for the repayment of capital and interest that becomes due if the issuer defaults.
-If the Fund invests over 5% of its net assets in debt instruments within the meaning of B(5) above which are issued by a single issuer, then the total value of these investments cannot exceed 80% of the value of the net fund assets. - 6.
-The securities and money market instruments specified in B(4) and (5) shall not be taken into consideration when applying the investment limit of 40% that is referred to in B(2).
-The limits stated in B(1)-(5) are not cumulative and therefore investments as per B(1)-(5) in securities or money market instruments from a single issuer or in deposits with said issuer or in derivatives of same must never exceed 35% of the net fund assets.
+In particular, the income from the issue of these bonds must be invested in compliance with the legal provisions in assets that provide adequate cover for the resulting liabilities over the entire term of the bonds and are intended predominantly for the repayment of capital and interest should the issuer default.

+If the Fund invests over 5% of its net assets in bonds within the meaning of B(5) above, which are issued by a single issuer, then the total value of these investments cannot exceed 80% of the value of the net fund assets.

+6. The securities and money market instruments mentioned in B(4) and (5) shall not be taken into consideration in the application of the investment limit of 40% provided for in B(2).

+The limits stated in B(1)-(5) are not cumulative and therefore investments as per B(1)-(5) in securities or money market instruments from a single issuer or in deposits with said issuer or in derivatives of the same are not permitted ever to exceed 35% of the net fund assets.

-Companies belonging to the same company group for the purposes of drawing up the consolidated accounts as defined in Directive 83/349/EEC or according to recognised international principles of accounting shall be regarded as a single issuer in the calculation of the investment limits provided for in B.1-6.
-Investments of the Fund in securities and money market instruments of a single group of companies may in total comprise 20% of its net assets.
+Companies belonging to the same company group for the purposes of drawing up the consolidated accounts as defined in Directive 83/349/EEC or according to recognised international principles of accounting shall be regarded as a single issuer in the calculation of the investment limits provided for in B(1)-(6).

+Investments of the Fund in securities and money market instruments of a single group of companies together are not permitted to comprise 20% of its net assets.